Iconic memory: Sperling's partial report procedure

-Recall was based on a cue which followed the offset of the stimulus and directed the subject to recall a specific line of letters from the initial display.
+Recall was based on a cue that followed the offset of the stimulus and directed the subject to recall a specific line of letters from the initial display.
 Memory performance was compared under two conditions: whole report and partial report.

 Whole report

 Sperling's original partial report paradigm.

 The whole report condition required participants to recall as many elements from the original display in their proper spatial locations as possible.
-Participants were typically able to recall three to five characters from the twelve character display (~35%).
-This suggests that whole report is limited by a memory system with a capacity of four-to-five items.
+Participants were typically able to recall three to five characters from the twelve-character display (~35%).
+This suggests that whole report is limited by a memory system with a capacity of four to five items.

 Partial report

 The partial report condition required participants to identify a subset of the characters from the visual display using cued recall.
-The cue was a tone which sounded at various time intervals (~50 ms) following the offset of the stimulus.
+The cue was a tone that sounded at various time intervals (~50 ms) following the offset of the stimulus.
 The frequency of the tone (high, medium, or low) indicated which set of characters within the display were to be reported.
 Due to the fact that participants did not know which row would be cued for recall, performance in the partial report condition can be regarded as a random sample of an observer's memory for the entire display.
 This type of sampling revealed that immediately after stimulus offset, participants could recall a given row (from a 3x3 grid of 9 letters) on 75% of trials, suggesting that 75% of the entire visual display (75% of 9-letters) was accessible to memory.
 This is a dramatic increase in the hypothesized capacity of iconic memory derived from full-report trials.